Breathing consciously is the most important part of yoga and meditation.

 - Bring some water

-- Please let me know if you want to lend a mattress, cushion and/or a chair
+- Please let me know if you want to lend a mattress, cushion and/or a chair for beach yoga.

 - Please pay in cash, thanks!